-The deadline for events to be included in this summer’s London Creativity and Wellbeing Week is Friday 17 May 2013.
+The deadline for including events in the Creativity and Wellbeing publicity material is this Friday 11 March.

 It is with great sadness that we report the death of LAHF’s Chair of Trustees, Andrew Potter.
 Andrew joined the LAHF board in June 2011 and very quickly made a hugely positive impact on the organisation’s structure and governance.

 Over the next few months, LAHF is planning a series of roundtable discussions to explore specific areas of interest in arts and health to bring together people working in particular aspects of practice.
 The aim is to share knowledge and learning and to look at the ways LAHF can support those working in specialised spheres within the field of arts, health and wellbeing.